Trontor/INFO30005-2019-fd/README.md

 * Role, integer value, either one of
     * 0 - Platform Manager: complete access control
     * 1 - Community Manager: Role 2, **plus** the ability to approve the request to create a community and manage communities
-    * 2 - User Manager: Role 3, **plus** the ability to deal with report against a post and lock the account making such post if necessary
+    * 2 - Parent Account: Role 3, **plus** the ability to manage and control their children's account
-    * 3 - Normal User
+    * 3 - Kid Account: Normal user
 * [Stars](#Stars), integer value
 * Bio, string value, up to 160 characters
 * Creation Timestamp